modernish/modernish/README.md

 Modernish includes a battery of shell bug, quirk and feature detection tests, each of which is given a special ID.
-See [Appendix A](#user-content-appendix-a) below for a list of shell capabilities, quirks and bugs that modernish currently tests for, as well as further general information on the feature detection framework.
+See [Appendix A](#user-content-appendix-a-list-of-shell-cap-ids) below for a list of shell capabilities, quirks and bugs that modernish currently detects, as well as further general information on the feature detection framework.

 `thisshellhas` is the central function of the modernish feature detection